dybran/Project-25/Project-25.md

 ```
 ![](./images/432.PNG)

-restart the pod in the __cert-manager__ namespace by deleting it so it can be recreated.
+Restart the pod in the `cert-manager` namespace by deleting it, allowing it to be automatically recreated.

 Then check